dev-zastai/product-docs/_posts/2024-11-13-Defeating-Bandaid-Solutions.md

 <u>The taint source and taint sink are identified, along with a POC that shows a malicious payload executing a shell command</u>.

-To test zast.ai’s abilities, they chose to add Base64 encoding instead of fully fixing the vulnerability.
+To test <a href="https://zast.ai" target="_blank">zast.ai</a>’s abilities, the client chose to add Base64 encoding instead of fully fixing the vulnerability.
 They then resubmitted the updated version for evaluation.
 Let’s see what happens next.

 ## 2. 1st Patch - Base64 Encoding
 See below for the second report: